ETFs are one of the cheapest way to get broad exposure to an asset class

 How are ETFs different from Mutual Funds?

 The key difference between an ETF and Mutual Fund is the management style.
-ETFs usually are passively managed, which means the underlying funds passively trade an index of stocks or other assets (like bonds or gold) based on preset rules.
+Exchange-Traded Funds are usually are passively managed, which means the underlying funds passively trade an index of stocks or other assets (like bonds or gold) based on preset rules.
 This is different from a mutual fund where the portfolio manager makes active investment decisions.

 Because passive ETFs don’t need analysis or much management, they tend to have low costs and hence lower fees compared to mutual funds.

-Another important difference is that you can trade an ETF any time of the day, while mutual funds can only be bought or sold at the end of the day.
+Another important difference is that you can trade an Exchange Traded Fund any time of the day, while mutual funds can only be bought or sold at the end of the day.
 All investors that place an order to buy or sell mutual fund holdings on any particular day will get the same price for their trade.

 Why do fees matter?